-If you have been dismissed and you feel it is unfair, or you are still employed but feel you are being treated unreasonably you may have cause to issue a claim to an Employment Tribunal or to raise a formal grievance.
-If you instruct Wolferstans, you will be allocated an experienced and specialist solicitor to act on your behalf.
+Have you been dismissed from your job for a reason you think is unfair?
+Or are you still employed but feel you are being treated unreasonably at work?
+If so, you may have cause to issue a claim to an employment tribunal or to raise a formal grievance.
+At Wolferstans, we can allocate an experienced and specialist employment solicitor to act on your behalf.

 - Fixed fees

 - Specialist advice

 A strict three month time limit (minus one day) exists for issuing unfair dismissal and workplace discrimination claims.
 So it is essential that you seek advice promptly if your employment has come to an end.